watchexec/cargo-watch/CONTRIBUTING.md

 * Open an Issue at https://github.com/passcod/cargo-watch/issues
 * Include *reproduction steps* that someone else can follow to recreate the bug or error on their own.
+* Include a log by running the same command with `--debug` enabled.
 * Provide project and platform versions (rustc, cargo, etc), depending on what seems relevant.
 If not, please be ready to provide that information if maintainers ask for it.

 Once it's filed: